 What do we exactly have to clean?

 Don’t know where to start?
-No worries, here is the complete guide to clean stove burners.
+No worries, here is the complete guide to cleaning stovetops.

-A typical burner has a grate (on which your pot stands while cooking), burner caps (discs which spread flame from burner), burner heads (source of fire), and stove surface where you can find grime.
+A typical burner has a grate (on which your pot stands while cooking), burner caps (discs that spread flame from the burner), burner heads (source of fire), and a stove surface where you can find grime.

 For starters, know the condition of your stove.